Victor Martinez Hernandez: Victim

 Rachel Hannah Morin was born on May 20, 1986.
-She owned a house cleaning business.
-She had five children; she announced the beginning of a relationship with Richard Tobin through Facebook on August 1, roughly five days before the murder.
+She owned a house cleaning business and had five children.
+She announced a relationship with Richard Tobin through Facebook on August 1, roughly five days before the murder.
 Morin's 5-month-old niece died of sudden infant death syndrome the week before her murder.

 Murder

 According to the Harford County Sheriff's Office (HCSO) and Tobin, Morin went to the Ma and Pa Trail in Bel Air, Maryland, around 6:58 p.m. on August 5, 2023.
 Per Morin's phone and smartwatch, she was murdered between 7:04 and 7:10.
 Tobin reported her missing around 11:20 p.m., when she failed to return home.

 Her car was found at the Ma and Pa trailhead the next day.
-Evan Knapp – a volunteer – called 911 at 1:07 p.m. after discovering her body.
+A volunteer called 911 at 1:07 p.m. after discovering her body.
 The HCSO confirmed that the body was Morin's on August 8.

-Michael Gabriszeski – a volunteer who had heard of the case from social media – claimed to several sources that he had found Morin's body in a drainage tunnel alongside his stepdaughter, describing it as "a terrible mess", and believing she had died of blunt trauma to the face from a baseball bat or rock.
-He claimed that his stepdaughter saw a large rock covered in blood near the scene.
-This account was rebuked by Harford County sheriff Jeffrey Gahler, who confirmed that Gabriszeski helped search for Morin, but claimed that he was not "within eyesight of the crime scene" when the body was found.